List of Glee characters: Sunshine Corazón

 Sunshine Corazón (Jake Zyrus, credited as Charice Pempengco) is a foreign exchange student from the Philippines.
-Rachel invites her to join the glee club after seeing Sunshine sing along to New Directions' version of "Empire State of Mind", mistakenly thinking that Sunshine idolized her, but when the two sing "Telephone", Rachel feels threatened by Sunshine's singing prowess and tricks her into going to a crack house instead of the auditions.
-Rachel is found out, and Sunshine eventually does audition, amazing the club with "Listen".
+Rachel invites her to join the glee club after seeing Sunshine sing along to New Directions' version of "Empire State of Mind".
+However, when the two later sing "Telephone", Rachel feels threatened by Sunshine's singing prowess and tricks her into going to a crack house instead of the auditions.
+Rachel is eventually found out and Sunshine does audition, amazing the club with "Listen".
 Though she is immediately accepted into the club, Sue Sylvester contacts Dustin Goolsby, the new director of rival glee club Vocal Adrenaline, who secures permanent U.S. residency and a condominium unit for Sunshine and her mother provided she join his club.
 Sunshine confesses that she would have loved to be in New Directions, but she felt that Rachel would have made her stay a "living hell".
 In "A Night of Neglect", Sunshine appears as a member of Carmel High's academic decathlon team that loses in the semi-finals to the McKinley High team.
 In that episode, Sunshine hears of New Direction's fundraising benefit for the McKinley team's finals expenses and volunteers to perform, promising to ask her 600 Twitter followers to attend.
 They accept her offer after she sings "All By Myself", but Dustin Goolsby pulls her out of the fundraiser and her fans do not come.
 Sunshine reappears in the season two finale "New York" for the National show choir competition.
 Sunshine tells Rachel that she has come to hate being in Vocal Adrenaline, and desperately wants to leave on the day of competition.
 Rachel encourages her to perform and apologizes for what she did to her at the beginning of the year.
 Sunshine sings the original song "As Long As You're There", and her group finishes in second place, while New Directions places twelfth.